 What incentives does the City and LOTT offer for converting from septic to sewer?

-When an existing public sewer is available, or a new sewer extension has been constructed follow the steps in appropriate guide below to connect to the public sewer.
+When an existing public sewer is available, or a new sewer extension has been constructed, follow the steps in the appropriate guide below to connect to the public sewer.

 If you are not sure which type of service applies to you, please contact Wastewater Utility Staff at 360.753.8562 or email@example.com

 What is the Neighborhood Sewer Extension Program?

 - Rebate for the LOTT Capacity Development Charge (CDC): This incentive is offered as part of the Septic Conversion Incentive Pilot Program from the LOTT Cleanwater Alliance.
-The usual rebate amount is 50% ($2,790 in 2017) with an additional 25% ($1,395) available to property owners who meet the criteria for hardship status.
+The usual rebate amount is 50% ($2,905 in 2018) with an additional 25% ($1,453) available to property owners who meet the criteria for hardship status.
 This is a temporary pilot program for 2017 and 2018.
 Funding is limited and is available on a first-come, first-served basis.
 Contact Wastewater Staff at 360.753.8562 to obtain application materials.

 How long does it take to design and construct a sewer extension?

 The City has funding available to construct a limited number of neighborhood sewer extension projects.
-Property owners that choose to connect with a new sewer project will be required to reimburse the City some portion of the cost of constructing the sewer infrastructure.
+Property owners who choose to connect with a new sewer project will be required to reimburse the City a portion of the cost of constructing the sewer infrastructure.

 Can I access the public sewer through my neighbor's property?